seDirector/Translations/README.md

 1. Fork this repo.
 2. Create a copy of `English.json` and name it `LanguageName.json` (i.e. `Klingon.json`).
 3. Edit the language file that corresponds with your language by going to your forked copy and then clicking the little pen icon at the bottom right of the page.
-4. Make as many commits (saves) as you need to, then once you've made significant changes, come back to this repo and make a new pull request.
+4. Make as many commits (updates) as you need to, then once you've made a handful of changes and are ready to submit your translation file or changes, come back to this repo and make a new pull request.
 A pull request means you're requesting your translation file to be merged into seDirector.
-You don't need to have everything translated to create a pull request, but a significant amount.
+You don't need to have everything translated to create a pull request, but a respectable amount.
+5. Once a translation file has enough of the main translations done, it will be merged into seDirector.
+Updates to language files on the repo will continue to be updated in seDirector in future versions.
-5. If you've translated the majority of the language file, your username will be mentioned in seDirector as a contributor AND you'll receive a free donor license.
+6. Once merged into seDirector, your username will be mentioned in seDirector as a contributor AND you'll receive a free donor license.

 A good JSON editor to use is http://jsoneditoronline.org.